TEV Rangatira: Mediterranean ferry

-Final fate
+Fate

 The buyer was Oberon Cruise Line, which renamed her Alexander the Great and planned to have her converted into a cruise ship.
 She was towed to Bijela, Montenegro, where she arrived on 23 December 2001 to be converted at the Bijela Adriatic Shipyard.
 In January 2004 she was still in the shipyard, the planned conversion never materialised and by this time the ship was in very poor condition.

-On 12 January 2005 the Greek tug Hellas towed her out of Bijela, arriving on 20 January at Aliaga in Turkey.
+On 12 January 2005 the Greek tug Hellas towed her out of Bijela, arriving on 20 January at Aliağa in Turkey.
 She was to have been sold to an Indian ship breaking company to be broken up at Alang in Gujarat, but the deal fell through.
 Instead by 29 January she had been beached at Aliaga and was broken up.